gustavochm/phasepy/README.rst

-derivatives) model and a mixing rule (Quadratic, Modified Huron-Vidal or Wong-Sandler) for all phases, or *the discontinuous approach* using a virial equation for the vapor phase and an activity coefficient model (NRTL, Wilson, Redlich-Kister or Dortmund Modified UNIFAC) for the liquid phase(s).
+derivatives) model and a mixing rule (Quadratic, Modified Huron-Vidal or Wong-Sandler) for all phases, or *the discontinuous approach* using a virial equation for the vapor phase and an activity coefficient model (NRTL, Wilson, Redlich-Kister, UNIQUAC or Dortmund Modified UNIFAC) for the liquid phase(s).

 Interfacial property estimation using the continuous phase equilibrium